tbbui-732/OpenGL-Project/README.md

 ## About
 This repository serves as a collection of projects and experimentation from the LearnOpenGL text.
 It's a work-in-progress as I progress through each chapter.

+## Spinning Cubes and Camera
+This is ultimate culmination of Part 1.
+Please view it in the "camera" branch!

 ## Progress
 Currently, I have completed Part 1: Basics, which covers foundational graphics concepts.
 * Rendering a triangle